 The best way to blow dry hair is to use a round brush and direct the airflow down the hair shaft to reduce frizz, enhance shine, and achieve a smoother finish.

-The smoother the hair is after blow drying, the easier it will be to straighten it afterwards.
+The smoother the hair is after blow-drying, the easier it will be to straighten it afterward.

 Perfect Your Straightening Method